sppunderreview/PSSO/README.md

 In order to clone this repository, you will need git-lfs first, please refer to [INSTALL.md](INSTALL.md).

-## Example of Use
+## Examples of Use

 1. Activate the environment with `conda activate PSS_Base`
 2. Run `python3 MakeTables.py`

 The above will produce in a few minutes the Tables of the Camera Ready version of our article using precomputed results.

-See [EXAMPLES.md](EXAMPLES.md) for five quick examples of reproduction using this artifact.
+See [EXAMPLES.md](EXAMPLES.md) for five quick examples of replications using this artifact.

 ## Content Overview